 Is sodium PCA safe for skin?

 - These ingredients should not be used in cosmetics products containing nitrosating agents.
 The presence of PCA with nitrosating agents together with being in heat and light can cause Sodium PCA to break down and create carcinogenic nitrosamines.
-Thankfully this is known among formulation chemists so formulations are highly unlikely to have these combinations of ingredients.
+Thankfully this is well-known among formulation chemists so formulations are highly unlikely to have these combinations of ingredients.

 This ingredient is great, my favorite Moisture Mist and my favorite moisturizer have this ingredient which I use daily.
 Even when I switch to another moisturizer to step things up, I always find myself returning to my Sodium PCA moisturizer.
 I haven’t written about it yet but I shall link to it shortly.